ydigikat/STM32-AudioTemplates/README.md

 ```

-Note that the inaccuracy on some of the sample rates is a limitation of the PLL configuration on th STM32F4.
+Note that the inaccuracy of some of the sample rates is a limitation of the PLL configuration on the STM32F4.
 It is inaudible to all intents and purposes.

-The ```main()``` loops forever checking buf_state to see if it needs to do anything.
-The DMA will set the buf_state flag to indicate which half of the audio buffer needs to be refreshed and your job is to do that part.
+The ```main()``` loops forever, checking buf_state to see if it needs to do anything.
+The DMA will set the buf_state flag to indicate which half of the audio buffer needs to be refreshed, and your job is to do that part.

 ```C
 if (buf_state != REFILL_DONE)